department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 <a href="mailto:osgli.osgli@prudential.com"> Email the Prudential Insurance Company</a>

-## Which claim forms will my family member need?
+## Which forms would my family member need to file a claim?
 - **To request an advance insurance payment for a Veteran who’s terminally ill,** a family member would file a Claim for Accelerated Benefits (SGLV 8284).<br>
 [Download SGLV 8284](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8284_ed2018-06.pdf) <br>
-- **To collect an insurance payment for a deceased Veteran with VGLI insurance,** a family member would file a Claim for Death Benefits (SGLV 8283). <br>
+- **To receive an insurance payment in their time of need,** a family member would file a Claim for Death Benefits (SGLV 8283). <br>
 [Download SGLV 8283](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8283_Bene_ed2015-10.pdf)

 ---